 This interview was originally published in January 2013.

 Marty Maidenberg is an independent marketing and management executive with over 25 years in the music business.
 He is also one of the co-founders of Music Consultant.
 He got his start in the industry right out of college, when he took a job at PolyGram Records as a publicist, working his way up over the course of 12 years to a position as Senior Vice President of Marketing and Creative Services.
 Eventually, he moved onto Epic Records/Sony Music, where he was the Senior Vice President of Worldwide Marketing, directing marketing efforts for international signings.
 In 2001, he co-founded S-Curve Records, which he helped shape into the #1 independent label.
 S-Curve sold over 10 million albums in its first two years of operation and joined forces with EMI Music.
 Marty continued to work as General Manager for S-Curve/EMI until becoming the full-time manager of Joss Stone for six years.
 As Stone’s manager, he joined forces with Sanctuary Group Management and continued to help her establish her career as a multi-platinum artist and producing all her performances at live events, including the Super Bowl, Oprah Winfrey, The Today Show, PBS’ Kennedy Center Honors, among many others.
 During this time, Marty was also part of the management team for Elton John, working through Twenty-First Artists, a division of the Sanctuary Group.
-After serving five more years as Chief Operating Officer of S-Curve from 2007-2012, he began his own marketing and managing consulting business, which he has been running for the past year.
+After serving five more years as Chief Operating Officer of S-Curve from 2007-2012, he began his own marketing and managing consulting business.

 Thanks so much for taking some time to talk, Marty.
 How did your career in music get started?